 - As your send volume drops, your complaint rate could increase, leading to suspension.

 - If you stop sending emails for 30 days or more, your program will be suspended for zero volume.

 In both cases, resuming normal sending patterns should reverse the process.
 Once you start sending normally again, just keep your campaigns in compliance with the 2020 Certification requirements.
 No further action is needed on your part.
 As your program returns to good standing, your suspension will be lifted automatically.

 If you stop sending emails for 90 days or more, your IP will automatically be removed from your Certification account.
 You will need to get your IP added back into your Certification account before your benefits resume.
-Simply submit a request to Return Path Support to have your IP re-added.
+Simply submit a request to Validity Support to have your IP re-added.
 As mentioned above, you may need to warm up your IP before returning to normal sending patterns.

 If you work with a Customer Success Manager, it’s a good idea to talk to your CSM about your plans for your email program.
 You can also join Email Expert Office Hours every Tuesday and Thursday to talk with our experts and exchange ideas with other senders.